Smaug6739/Spiritus/README.md

 This project has an MIT license.
 And you are welcome to contribute.

 ## Need help
-If you heve question or need help, open issue.
+If you have question or need help, open issue.